Updated September 2021

 About Soul Matters

-Soul Matters is theme-based ministry for the whole congregation.
+Soul Matters is a theme-based ministry for the whole congregation.
 Each month, we join over 150 UU congregations across the country in exploring a monthly theme through resources from the Soul Matters program.

 What are Soul Matters groups?

 Unitarian Universalism entails seeking truth and meaning in covenant with others–and Soul Matters small-group ministry can extend your practice beyond Sunday mornings.
-Soul Matters groups offer an intimate community of trust who covenant to gathering for a year (or more) to explore and deeply discuss a compilation of spiritual resources each month on a topic connected to UUCL’s monthly worship theme.
+Soul Matters groups offer an intimate community of trust who covenant to gather for a year (or more) to explore and deeply discuss a compilation of spiritual resources each month on a topic connected to UUCL’s monthly worship theme.
 These groups currently meet online.